-It represents an infection control goal that Autumna believes providers of elderly care are achieving and should be able to promote.
+S.A.F.E represents an infection control goal that Autumna believes providers of elderly care are achieving and should be able to promote.

-Whether its through better training of staff, easily available PPE supplies, or assistive technology and AI that allows regular, faster and more accurate symptom assessment, S.A.F.E. aims to reassure people looking for elderly care, that the service they choose will employ the highest infection, prevention and control policies and procedures.
+Whether its through better training of staff, easily available PPE supplies, or assistive technology and AI that allows regular, faster and more accurate symptom assessment, S.A.F.E aims to reassure people looking for elderly care, that the service they choose will employ the highest infection, prevention and control policies and procedures.

-It is not mandatory that care providers publish their CQC Covid-19 summary reports.
+It is not mandatory that care providers with a premium profile display the S.A.F.E badge.
 It is very much a discretionary decision.

 Our mission at Autumna has always been to enable families, who are looking for elderly care for their loved ones, to make the right choices.
 This means the information they need has to be displayed in an easy-to-navigate, easy-to-compare way.

-Families looking for elderly care need to be able to filter their searches by the things that matter to them.
+Families looking for elder care need to be able to filter their searches by the things that matter to them.

 Too often, the information that people have needed to make the right choices on later life care, has been hidden, or at the very least, published in a way that has made it difficult to find and to compare.

-During the COVID crisis the one question everyone looking for elderly care asked was:
+During the COVID crisis the one question everyone looking for elder care asked was:

 “Are care homes safe?”